-Individuals residing in China are subject to the country's individual income tax (IIT).
-Estimated taxes payable are generally withheld from wages by employers or a qualified agent and paid to the tax authorities on a monthly basis.
-Taxes are reconciled annually and the individual is then given a refund or pays taxes due.
-This guide focuses on the taxation of foreign and local employees' income and how it is taxed.
+Individuals residing in China are subject to the country's Individual Income Tax (IIT).
+Estimated taxes payable are generally withheld from wages by employers or a qualified payroll agent and paid to the tax authorities on a monthly basis.
+Taxes are reconciled annually, and the individual is then given a refund or pays taxes due.
+This chapter focuses on the taxation of the income of local and foreign employees.'

-RECENT REFORMS TO CHINA'S IIT LAW
+5.1 RECENT REFORMS TO CHINA'S IIT LAW